IBM-Bluemix-Docs/ComposeForElasticsearch/dashboard-overview.md

 You can manage your {{site.data.keyword.composeForElasticsearch_full}} service from the service dashboard.

 The _Overview_ page shows you information about your {{site.data.keyword.cloud}} Compose database.
 The overview includes essential identifying information and current resource usage.
-You'll also find a section for connection strings that you can use with tools or make use of tools to connect to your database.
+You can also find a section for connection strings that you can use to connect to your database.

 ## Deployment Details